-This is an original, previously unpublished piece, composed specifically for the ICF festival 2022 and available exclusively on SMM.
+This is an original, previously unpublished piece, composed specifically for the ICF festival 2022.

 It is a programmatic piece in 3 sections, with each section being a description of some aspect of the word Festival.
 I have taken the broadest definition of the word festival to give as much scope for variety as possible.
 The first section opens with ‘sunrise’ on the day of the festival, shown by long-held open fourth chords, with the snapping of the violin pizzicatos (perhaps) being the rattle of tent lines/guys.
 The bass clarinet solo then shows people waking up and stretching, yawning and just before Letter A, the descending figures throughout the ensemble bring us all together to start the festival.
 From Letter A, one sets off at a marching pace through the crowds.
 We hear a mish-mash of vendors’ calls overlaying each other, repeating variations of the same motif and this little tune develops as it moves around the festival site, sometimes loud and sometimes faint.
 At some point, of course, arguments break out (e.g. Letter B between the strings and brass), but generally, the mood is business-like.
 At Letter C, there comes a parade of minstrels through the field which eventually fades off into the distance.